msivak/Hourglass/README.md

 - Position in window
 - Non-Arduino Mode
 - Serial connection with an arduino
+- Serial port choice fixed

 Processing features to implement:
 - Color change for when time runs low
-- Player names to input to Arduino
-- Keyboard to arduino input
-- Serial port choice fixed
-- Direct time input for each player
+- Fit text to window or increase text size

 Arduino features implemented:
 - Serial communication